servusdei2018/dotfiles/README.md

 # dotfiles

 My personal dotfiles.
-Assumes default shell is `bash`.
+Assumes default shell is `bash` on Linux and `zshrc` on macOS.

 ## Dependencies